 There is growing demand for infrastructure investment globally as traditional sources of public funding and finance can no longer be presumed to provide the required levels of capital.
 This innovative MSc considers the perspectives of procuring infrastructure as well as providing the private finance to deliver the required investments to close the infrastructure gap.

 Many governments including the UK, US, the EU, China and India are increasing their focus on improving infrastructure.
 The required capital for investment is estimated to be in the trillions of US dollars.
 At the same time there is a compelling need for professionals equipped with the necessary skills and knowledge to deliver regional, national and international infrastructure projects.
 This pioneering MSc is the only programme in the UK, and one of few globally, to focus on the finance, funding and commercial issues associated with these vast sums of investment and global infrastructure needs.

 The School of Construction and Project Management is placed within the renowned UCL Bartlett Faculty of the Built Environment.
-Based in central London, it is close to world-leading financial, engineering and consulting practices, many of whom are partners.
-The school has both specialist expertise and excellent relations with a range of industry and government bodies, which will provide a valuable network to students seeking careers in the exciting area of infrastructure financing and development.
+Based in central London, it is close to world-leading financial, engineering and consulting practices, many of whom are UCL partners.
+The School has both specialist expertise and excellent relations with a range of industry and government bodies which will provide a valuable network to students seeking careers in the exciting area of infrastructure financing and development.

 The MSc IIF directly benefits from the signing of a Memorandum of Understanding (MoU) between UCL and the European Investment Bank (EIB).
-This MoU sets out the scope of the EIB's support and ongoing involvement in the planning and delivery of the MSc IIF.
-The EIB\'s involvement aims to enhance students\' understanding of infrastructure finance and investment, through their exposure to the bank\'s long and multi-faceted experience in this field.
+This MoU sets out the scope of the EIB's support and ongoing involvement in the planning and delivery of the programme.
+The EIB\'s involvement aims to enhance students\' understanding of infrastructure finance and investment through their exposure to the bank\'s long and multi-faceted experience in this field.